 Recently, we started comparing Audible account libraries and discovered a lot of duplicates.
 A LOT.
 My parents had recently each binged on an Audible sale and had a ton of brand new books that overlapped not only with my library but with each other’s.

 It begged the question, why are we each spending 15 bucks a month on an Audible membership when we’re all listening to the same stuff?
 Why don’t we share an Audible account?

 With three people on one Audible account, we’ve had to establish some rules and guidelines.
-Here’s what we’ve learned about sharing books on Audible.
+A shared Google doc helps, as does using the same kind of devices.
+Here’s what we’ve learned about sharing an Audible account in our family.

-1. Don’t buy something on the account without asking permission first
+1. Don’t buy something on Audible without asking permission first

 2. But if there’s something you want, check with the rest of the group – maybe they’ll want it too